CopperEgg/fsdata_export/README.md

 ### Spreadsheets

-One spreadsheet is created for each systen monitored during the time interval exported.
+One spreadsheet is created for each system monitored during the time interval exported.

 ### Charts